shrikantswami/databricks/README.md

 # databricks
 Initial Development
-This branhc is for learning purpose
+This brannch is for learning purpose